rooty0/pyCloudTrailProcesser/README.md

 # pyCloudTrailProcesser
-Python AWS Lambda function to parse CloudTrail Logs for AWS Console Changes and Publish to SNS
+Python AWS Lambda function to parse CloudTrail Logs for AWS Console manual changes and notifies you about the changes

 ## Configuration Service Lambda